 Federal agency and GSE MBS are reported at stated maturity in the table above.
-The estimated weighted-average life of these securities, which differs from the stated maturity primarily because it factors in scheduled payments and prepayment assumptions, was approximately 7.0 and 6.9 years as of December 31, 2018 and 2017, respectively.
+The estimated weighted-average life of these securities, which differs from the stated maturity primarily because it factors in scheduled payments and prepayment assumptions, was approximately 5.3 and 7.0 years as of December 31, 2019 and 2018, respectively.

-The amortized cost and par value of Treasury securities that were loaned from the SOMA under securities lending agreements allocated to the Bank and held in the SOMA at December 31, 2018 and 2017 were as follows (in millions):
+The amortized cost and par value of Treasury securities that were loaned from the SOMA under securities lending agreements allocated to the Bank and held in the SOMA at December 31, 2019 and 2018 were as follows (in millions):

-A llocated t o the B ank Total S SOMA A

-2 018 2 017 2018 2017

-Treasury securities (amortized cost) Treasury securities (par value) \$ 395 390 \$ 398 383 \$ 25,102 24,761 \$ 28,053 26,990
+A llocated t to the E Bank Total SOM 4 2 2019 2018 2019 2018 Treasury securities (amortized cost) \$ 617 \$ 395 \$ 41,602 \$ 25,102 Treasury securities (par value) 615 390 41,450 24,761

-Securities pledged as collateral by the counterparties in the securities lending arrangements at December 31, 2018 and 2017 consisted solely of Treasury securities.
-The securities lending agreements outstanding as of December 31, 2018 had a term of one business day and matured on January 2, 2019.
+Securities pledged as collateral by the counterparties in the securities lending arrangements at December 31, 2019 and 2018 consisted solely of Treasury securities.
+The securities lending agreements outstanding as of December 31, 2019 had a term of one business day and matured on January 2, 2020.

 The FRBNY enters into commitments to buy and sell Treasury securities and records the related securities on a settlement-date basis.
-As of December 31, 2018, there were no outstanding commitments.
+As of December 31, 2019, the total purchase price of the Treasury securities under outstanding commitments was \$1 million, of which \$15 thousand was allocated to the Bank.
+These commitments had contractual settlement dates extending through January 02, 2020.

 The FRBNY enters into commitments to buy and sell federal agency and GSE MBS and records the related securities on a settlement-date basis.
-As of December 31, 2018, the total purchase price of the federal agency and GSE MBS under outstanding purchase commitments was \$294 million, none of which was related to dollar rolls.
-The total purchase price of outstanding purchase commitments allocated to the Bank was \$5 million, none of which was related to dollar rolls.
-These commitments, which had contractual settlement dates extending through January 2019, are for the purchase of TBA MBS for which the number and identity of the pools that will be delivered to fulfill the commitment are unknown at the time of the trade.
-As of December 31, 2018, there were no outstanding sales commitments for federal agency and GSE MBS.
+As of December 31, 2019, the total purchase price of the federal agency and GSE MBS under outstanding purchase commitments was \$4,177 million, of which \$204 million was related to dollar rolls.
+The total purchase price of outstanding purchase commitments allocated to the Bank was \$62 million, of which \$3 million was related to dollar rolls.
+These commitments, which had contractual settlement dates extending through January 2020, are for the purchase of TBA MBS for which the number and identity of the pools that will be delivered to fulfill the commitment are unknown at the time of the trade.
+As of December 31, 2019, there were no outstanding sales commitments for federal agency and GSE MBS.
 MBS commitments are subject to varying degrees of off-balance-sheet market risk and counterparty credit risk that result from their future settlement.
 The FRBNY requires the posting of cash collateral for MBS commitments as part of its risk management practices used to mitigate the counterparty credit risk.

-Other assets held in the SOMA consist primarily of cash and short-term investments related to the federal agency and GSE MBS portfolio and were immaterial and \$13 million at December 31, 2018 and 2017, respectively.
-The amount allocated to the Bank was immaterial for both years.
+Other assets held in the SOMA consist primarily of cash and short-term investments related to the federal agency and GSE MBS portfolio and were immaterial at December 31, 2019 and 2018.
 Other liabilities include the FRBNY's accrued interest payable related to repurchase agreements transactions, obligation to return cash margin posted by counterparties as collateral under commitments to purchase and sell federal agency and GSE MBS, and obligations that arise from the failure of a seller to deliver MBS to the FRBNY on the settlement date.
 Although the FRBNY has ownership of and records its investments in the MBS as of the contractual settlement date, it is not obligated to make payment until the securities are delivered, and the amount included in other liabilities represents the FRBNY's obligation to pay for the securities when delivered.
-The amount of other liabilities allocated to the Bank and held in the SOMA at December 31, 2018 and 2017 was as follows (in millions):
+The amount of other assets and other liabilities allocated to the Bank and held in the SOMA at December 31, 2019 and 2018 was as follows (in millions):